NVIDIA/jetson-rdma-picoevb/README.md

 kernel driver's device file, `/dev/picoevb`.

-Internally to the kernel driver, the copy operation divides the surface into 64K chunks, and for each chunk first copies that chunk's data from the source surface to the FPGA's internal memory, then copies the data from the FPGA's internal memory to the destination surface.
+Internally to the kernel driver, the copy operation divides the surface into 64KiB chunks (or smaller, depending on memory alignment), and for each chunk first copies that chunk's data from the source surface to the FPGA's internal memory, then copies the data from the FPGA's internal memory to the destination surface.
 This demonstrates both PCIe read and write access to CUDA GPU memory.
-The requirement to divide the data into 64K chunks is a limitation of the internal memory size of the PicoEVB board's FPGA, and likely would not apply in a production device.
+The requirement to divide the data into chunks is a limitation of the internal memory size of the PicoEVB board's FPGA, and likely would not apply in a production device.

 ### set-leds